We Try To Go to Crescent Lake Every Year For At Least One Trip

 - A lot of people staying at Contorta Flat drive over to Spring and fill up on water (for free).

-- No showers, but there are pit toilets
+- As noted, there are no showers, but there are pit toilets

 - The campground is SUPER clean.
 The camp host there was super professional, the sites were very clean and organized, and there was no garbage anywhere.